-Create an App Stores Smart Link
+Create an app-store Smart Link

 Prerequisites

-- You can access the
+- You can open the OmniLab Smart Links app.

-- You have the correct store listing URLs for your app (for example from the Apple App Store and Google Play).
+- You have the store listing URLs for your app (for example from the Apple App Store and Google Play).

 When to use App Stores